manuelherreram/ensolvers-challenge/README.md

 # Todo App

-This is a simple CRUD (Create, Read, Update, Delete) Todo app built using React for the frontend and Express with MongoDB for the backend.
+This is a combined Markdown file containing information about a simple CRUD Todo app built with React and Express/MongoDB.

 ## Features

-- Add a new Todo item
+- Add new Todo items
-- View all Todo items
+- View all existing Todo items
 - Update existing Todo items
 - Delete Todo items